Guide for education settings and filtering providers

 - Reporting – how alerts are recorded, communicated and escalated?

 Monitoring systems require capable and competent staff with sufficient capacity to effectively manage them, together with the support and knowledge of the entire staff.
-Monitoring systems are there to safeguard children and the responsibility therefore should lie with the school leadership/governors and Designated Safeguarding Lead.
-Schools and Colleges should ensure that their staff and in particular those responsible for and managing their monitoring strategy have sufficient capacity and capability.
+Monitoring systems are there to support the effective safeguarding of children and the responsibility should therefore lie with the school leadership/governors and Designated Safeguarding Lead as part of the establishment’s broader safeguarding approach.
+Schools and Colleges should ensure that their staff, and in particular those responsible for and managing their monitoring strategy, have sufficient capacity and capability.
+Schools and Colleges should have policies and processes to support those staff responsible for managing monitoring systems.
 The UK Safer Internet Centre Helpline may be a source of support for schools looking for further advice in this regard.

 Filtering and monitoring systems are only ever tools in helping to safeguard children when online and schools have an obligation to “consider how children may be taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum”.
 To assist schools and colleges in shaping an effective curriculum, UK Safer Internet Centre published ProjectEVOLVE.